cafedood/dev-tools-updater/README.md

 <img src="https://github.com/ma7rix/dev-updater/blob/master/pics/update-to-date.png" style="float: right;"  width="250" height="300">

-Sometimes we want to keep our mac|windows up to date easily, like git repos, brew installed and all applications(not only from apple store).
-The dev-updater is the one for it.
+Sometimes we want to keep our mac|windows up to date, like git repos, brew installed and applications not only from apple store.
+Dev-updater is the one for it.

 Usage:
 ```bash